Hotel Villa Belvedere

 The restaurant is also located by the pool.
 It serves traditional Sicilian cuisine for lunch.

-Taormina's premier attraction is this perfect horseshoe-shaped theatre, suspended between sea and sky, with Mt Etna looming on the...
+Taormina's premier sight is this perfect horseshoe-shaped theatre, suspended between sea and sky, with Mt Etna looming on the southern...